FIWARE/production-on-k8s/NGSI-LD_Data-Provider/README.md

 When first opening the page (https://umbrella.domain.org/admin), the credentials of the admin user can be set.

-Within the Admin UI, create a new API Backend for the Orion Context Broker, as depicted in the following picture.
+Within the Admin UI, create a new API Backend for the Orion Context Broker, as depicted in the following picture:

 ![API Umbrella](./img/umbrella.png "API Umbrella")

 Additionally configure the backend according to your authentication and authorisation requirements.